 Keep the soil consistently damp when Dracaena plants are actively growing in the spring and summer.
 Drench the soil and allow excess water to drain through the pot.
 You can tell Dracaena plants need water by feeling the soil.
 When the top couple inches of soil are dry, it is time to water the plant.
-Dormant plants should be allowed to dry out between watering sessions and may need water every other week.
+Dormant plants should be allowed to dry out between watering sessions and may need water only every other week.
 This houseplant appreciates consistently warm temperatures, so avoid placing Dracaena near exterior doors, windows, or vents.
 Average to high humidity is ideal.

 Common Dracaena Problems

-Dracaena that is overwatered or in areas with high humidity may form fungal leaf spots.
+Dracaena that is overwatered or growing in areas with high humidity may form fungal leaf spots.
 Remove any foliage that shows signs of fungus, and consider increasing the amount of light the plant receives and decreasing water or humidity.
 Water containing minerals or fluoride may cause brown spots on the foliage.
 Remove leaves with browning and use filtered water or let tap water sit out for 24 hours, so compounds in the water dissipate before watering the plant.

 Propagate Dracaena through stem cuttings.
 Spring is the best time to take a cutting because this is when the plant is prepared to grow actively.
-Using clean shears, remove a section of the stem, peel away the lower leaves, and place the cutting in water or soil.
+Using clean shears, remove a section of the stem, peel away the lower leaves, and place the cutting in water or moist soil.
 Cuttings need bright indirect light to form roots, which typically develop in a few weeks.
 Cuttings propagated in water can be transplanted into soil when the roots are at least one inch long.

 Growing Dracaena Outdoors